Equivalence for Networks with Adversarial State: AVC Example Network

-At the start of encoding, node 1 generates a hash of the vector $W^{K_2}$.
+At the start of encoding, node 1 generates a hash of the vector {$W^{K_1+K_2}_{K_1+1}$}.
 The symbol $W_1$ is used as the random seed for the hash, and the hash itself is given by \beq h=\sum_{j=1}^{K_2} (W_{1})^{j-1} W_{K_1+j}. \eeq where $(W_1)^{j-1}$ represents exponentiation in the field $\bbF_{2^q}$.
-Encoding and decoding proceeds as follows: \begin{enumerate} \item $(h,W_{1},\ldots,W_{K_1})$ is transmitted along link $(1,3)$. \item $W^{K_2}$ is encoded using an $(M+1)$-list code from \cite{HughesAVC97} and the resulting codeword is transmitted into the AVC $(1,2)$. \item After receiving the output sequence from the AVC, node 2 decodes the $(M+1)$-length list, denoted $\hatW_i^{K_2}=(\hatW_{i,K_1+1},\ldots,\hatW_{i,K_1+K_2})$ for $i\in[M+1]$. \item $(W^{2\to 3},\hatW_i^{K_2}:i\in[M+1])$ is transmitted across link $(2,3)$. \item Node 3 receives the vectors transmitted on links $(1,3)$ and $(2,3)$ without error.
-It decodes $W^{2\to 3}$ from its received vector on link $(2,3)$.
-Given $\hatW_i^{K_2}$ for each $i\in[M+1]$ received on link $(2,3)$, node 3 computes \beq \hath_i=\sum_{j=1}^{K_2} (W_{1})^{j-1} \hatW_{i,K_1+j}. \eeq For the smallest $i$ for which $\hath_i=h$, node 3 declares \beq \hatW^{(2\to 3)}=(W_1,\ldots,W_{K_1},\hatW_{i,K_1+1},\ldots,\hatW_{i,K_1+K_2}). \eeq where $h$ and $W_1,\ldots,W_{K_1}$ were received on link $(1,3)$. \end{enumerate}
+Encoding and decoding proceeds as follows: \begin{enumerate} \item $(h,W_{1},\ldots,W_{K_1})$ is transmitted along link $(1,3)$. \item {$W^{K_1+K_2}_{K_1+1}$} is encoded using an $(M+1)$-list code from \cite{HughesAVC97} and the resulting codeword is transmitted into the AVC $(1,2)$. \item After receiving the output sequence from the AVC, node 2 decodes the $(M+1)$-length list, denoted ${\hatW^{K_1+K_2}_{i,K_1+1}}=(\hatW_{i,K_1+1},\ldots,\hatW_{i,K_1+K_2})$ for $i\in[M+1]$. \item $(W^{(2\to 3)},{\hatW^{K_1+K_2}_{i,K_1+1}}:i\in[M+1])$ is transmitted across link $(2,3)$. \item Node 3 receives the vectors transmitted on links $(1,3)$ and $(2,3)$ without error.
+It decodes $W^{(2\to 3)}$ from its received vector on link $(2,3)$.
+Given ${\hatW^{K_1+K_2}_{i,K_1+1}}$ for each $i\in[M+1]$ received on link $(2,3)$, node 3 computes \beq \hath_i=\sum_{j=1}^{K_2} (W_{1})^{j-1} \hatW_{i,K_1+j}. \eeq For the smallest $i$ for which $\hath_i=h$, node 3 declares \beq \hatW^{(2\to 3)}=(W_1,\ldots,W_{K_1},\hatW_{i,K_1+1},\ldots,\hatW_{i,K_1+K_2}). \eeq where $h$ and $W_1,\ldots,W_{K_1}$ were received on link $(1,3)$. \end{enumerate}

 \emph{Bit-pipe capacity limits:} We first confirm that in the coding procedure described above, the vectors sent along links $(1,3)$ and $(2,3)$ do not exceed the capacities of these bit-pipes.
 The number of bits sent along link $(1,3)$ is $(K_1+1)q\le nR_1$, so its capacity constraint is satisfied.
-The number of bits sent along link $(2,3)$ is \beq (M+1)K_2q+nR^{(2\to 3)} \le n(M+1)R^{(1\to 3)}-n(M+1)R_1+2q+nR^{(2\to 3)}, \eeq where we have used \eqref{eq:AVC_bits}.
-Since \eqref{eq:region3} holds with a strict inequality, this quantity is at most $nR_2$ for sufficiently large $n$.